programmingmentor/simple-flexbox-responsive-layout-tutorial/readme.md

 <link href="css/index.css" rel="stylesheet">
 ```

-In the file `css/index.css` add styles:
+In the file `css/index.css` add styles.
+Please note that we used `display: flex;` property to center text in header.

 ```css
 * {